cloudforet-io/api-doc/content/en/monitoring/v1/Alert.md

 bookFlatSection: true
 ---
 # [Alert](#Alert)
-desc: An Alert, a set of Events, is the smallest unit to manage incidents.
+An Alert, a set of Events, is the smallest unit to manage incidents.

 >  **Package : spaceone.api.monitoring.v1**